JuliaB1/CS33-Attack-Lab-Workshop-S19/README.md

 ![alt text](https://github.com/JuliaB1/CS33-Attack-Lab-Workshop-S19/blob/master/img/oops.PNG "sorry you had to see the segfault")

-Which indicates that we successfully launched the attack against nightking()!!
+Which indicates that we successfully launched the attack!!

 Note: Please ignore the Segmentation fault message, because this demo doesn't do anything more with program execution after the attack is launched.
 Since we corrupted the stack, attempting to end the program will cause some memory issues you don't need to worry about for the lab, and as far as this demo goes, you can just ignore that segfault that the terminal displays (lol).